Joining the Military for Financial Independence

 Paying for College

-First, the military paid for my college education.
-I went the ROTC route, so the military paid for my tuition.
+The military paid for my college education.
+I went the ROTC (Reserve Officer Training Corps) route, so the military paid for my tuition.
 Unfortunately, I still had to take out student loans for housing, but I graduated with only 20K in student loan debt, while most of my peers had over 40K.
 That’s a huge difference.
 The year I graduated, they changed the rules so that the ROTC scholarship could cover either housing or tuition, so if you can find a grant to cover tuition, you will be set!
-But the military also amazing educational opportunities if you decide to go the enlisted route.
+The military also amazing educational opportunities if you decide to go the enlisted route.
 Check out the GI Bill for more information.

 The second huge helping hand my military service gave me was a VA loan.
 VA loans are amazing.
 They are backed by the Veterans Administration, and make it super super easy for Veterans to buy a house.
 There are two huge advantages to using a VA loan.
 The first is that you don’t need a down payment.
 There is no possible way I could have afforded a down payment on a home in Southern California, even at the bottom of the market.
 Condos and town-homes were selling for above 200K, so to afford a traditional loan I’d have to come up with 40 thousand dollars!
 That’s a tough thing to do for a twenty-something year old from a lower middle-class family.

 The 2.5-5% down payment needed for a FHA loan is more reasonable, but even that’s between five and ten thousand dollars, and when you add in closing costs, that gets unaffordable as well.
 Also, after the crash of 2008, borrowers have to pay Primary Mortgage Insurance (PMI) if they can’t come up with a down payment, which sometimes makes the mortgage itself unaffordable.